-Medical coverage (more information on this is available at Student Services).

-A recent Chest X-ray and hemoglobin level test.

-A complete medical record if you suffer from any chronic condition (Diabetes, thyroid disorder, etc.)
+- Medical coverage (more information on this is available at Student Services). - A recent chest X-ray and hemoglobin level test. - A complete medical record if you suffer from any chronic condition (diabetes, thyroid disorder, etc.).

-Students wishing an appointment should contact the Student Services Office, Vanderhoof Building.
+Students wishing an appointment should contact the Registrar's Office, Vanderhoof Building.